Skip to content

 (“The Undercommons: Fugitive Planning & Black Study” by Stefano Harney and Fred Moten)

-I taught a course on the concept of “To Study” at The Danish National School of Performing Arts, with the students from the dance, choreography, theater and playwrite departements in Copehangen (2015) and Aarhus (2016) and with the fine arts students at The School of Language, Space and Scale at the Royal Danish Academy of Fine Arts in Copenhagen (2016).
+I have taught the course on “To Study” at The Danish National School of Performing Arts, with the students from the dance, choreography, theater and playwrite departements in Copehagen (2015) and Aarhus (2016) and with the fine arts students at The School of Language, Space and Scale (2016) as well as the BFA students (2020-2023) at the Royal Danish Academy of Fine Arts in Copenhagen .